-This debate ( audio | 1h20m ) took place last week!
-It was between Chris Hallq and Calum Miller and was supposed to be on probability and the resurrection, though they didn't really go into the details that the title of the episode implies, nor than what the host apparently wanted to get into.
+This debate ( audio | 1:20m ) took place last week between Chris Hallq and Calum Miller.
+It was supposed to be on probability and the resurrection, though they didn't really go into the details that the title of the episode implies, sadly.

 Hallq's posts on the show.